jrwinget/website/content/project/morality-ethics/index.md

 ---
-title: Morality/Ethics
+title: Computational modeling
-summary: What are the cognitive and motivational underpinnings of moral judgment and decision making?
-How does ideology bind people together into cooperative groups?
+summary: What conditions lead to optimal group decision performance?
+What are practical interventions for biased information exchange?
 abstract: ""
 date: "2016-04-27T00:00:00Z"
 image: